sankhaMukherjee/projectNavigation/Readme.md

  - [Win32](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P1/Banana/Banana_Windows_x86.zip)
  - [Win64](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P1/Banana/Banana_Windows_x86_64.zip)

-Install these in a convinient location within your folder structure, and use this file for the training etc.
+Install these in a convinient location within your folder structure, and use this file for the training etc. A configuration file `src/config.json` has a parameter `bananaFile` which you must change to point to the location of this file that you just downloaded.

 ## Installing